rothlab/tileseqMave/README.md

 The `--srOverride`, `-w`, `-i`, `-o`, `-p`, `-l`, and `-c` options operate as before (see [above](#joining-variant-counts-and-computing-marginal-frequencies)).
 But you may notice a few additional arguments.
 As mentioned above, this QC function is intended to be run on **nonselect** conditions only.
 To override this default behaviour: `-a` allows for the library QC to be performed on **all** conditions instead.
 However, it should be noted that this prevents normalization against the WT control, as most other conditions do not have a defined relationship with the control in the parameter sheet.
 Finally, the `--wmThreshold` allows for modifying the marginal frequency threshold at which variants are to be considered "well-measured".
 This only affects the appearance of a few output plots, which mark this threshold.
 There is also a `-a` flag which causes the program to generate libraryQC plots not only for the nonselect condition, but for all given conditions in the data, including any selection conditions or wildtype controls.

 This module produces a number of diagnostic plots in PDF format.
 All the plots will be saved as PDF files in a new folder called `<timestamp>_QC` (where `timestamp` is the time of the original variant caller execution).
-A helper tool---`condenseQC.R`---can be used to combine all the individual plots into a single printer-friendly PDF document.
+A helper tool---`condenseQC`---can be used to combine all the individual plots into a single printer-friendly PDF document.

   * The basecall quality plot shows a barchart of the actual error rate present at given basecall PHRED quality scores in either the wildtype control samples or the `ΦX` reads.
 The leftmost (dark-gray) bar shows the intended error rate according to PHRED specifications for comparison.
   * The alignment quality plot shows a barchart of the percentages of unmapped or mismapped reads in each sample.
 Unmapped reads are reads that did not match any tile in the target sequence, while mismapped reads are those that mapped to a tile different from the one intended to be in the respective sample.